dante-lafranchi/cse15l-lab-reports/lab-report-2-week-3.md

 ## Part 2

 ### First Bug
 The first bug was in the reverseInPlace() method in the ArrayExamples.java file.
 The failure-inducing input was [3, 5, 4, 8].
 The symptom was [8, 4, 4, 8].
+The correct output is [8, 4, 5, 3].
 This method took the second half of the array, reversed it, and put it in the first half of the array.
 This method didn't reverse the second half of the array.

 The buggy method was:
 ```